DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 - You are solely responsible for not violating the law when using this service.
 This service does not assume any liability for any event, e.g. loss of data & damage of business interest.

+## Miscellaneous Disclaimers

+- Due to technical limitations, the upload progress can not be very accurate.
+- The definition of file size units (MB, KB, etc) can be platform-specific.
+Some systems define 1 MB = 1024 KB and 1 KB = 1024 B, while others define 1 MB = 1000 KB and 1 KB = 1000 B. You may see different sizes for the same file.

 ## Changes to this Statement / Contact Us

 We may update these terms without explicit notifications.
 You should frequently check if there is any update, especially after updating Maskbook versions.